trisberg/redis-music/accelerator-log.md

 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path '.gitattributes', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/static/templates/grid.html', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/static/js/albums.js', will use the one appearing last
+┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path '.tanzu/config/redis-music-redis-instance.yml', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/static/js/info.js', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/java/com/example/music/repositories/redis/RedisAlbumRepository.java', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/static/templates/footer.html', will use the one appearing last